Nidhish-Agarwal/E-Commerce/README.md

 - Have set up a api to create the order
 - Have created the order model
 - Have added the route to confirm order

+## Milestone - 26

+In this milestone we have set up the backed to get order details

+### Key Features:

+- Have created a controller to get all the user order data
+- Have added that controller to the order routes
+- Have added the order routes under the api '/orders'